AhmadDzakiN/online-store-api/README.md

 - Run `docker-compose up --build -d`.
 It will build up all of these project's dependencies (Go App & PostgreSQL db).
 - Wait a few minutes until all the docker containers are up.
 The app and database will run on 1323 and 5432 ports for the default.
 - There are [definition.sql](database/definition.sql) and [seeds.sql](database/seeds.sql) to help you build and seed the database.
 By default, these files will be executed in `docker-compose up` command

+> This app Docker Registry can be accessed using [this link](https://hub.docker.com/r/ahmaddzakin/my-online-store)

 ## About the Project
 This project uses Clean Architecture Concept (modified) and [Echo Go Framework](https://echo.labstack.com/docs)